Zaddyp/YARD/README.md

 **Required Must-have Stories**

 * Log in and Sign up - users can log in and sign up
+    * verifying emails
 * Bio - users can view their profiles
 * Home - user can see feeds
-* Events - users can see whats happening like trends etc
+    * user can post
+* Compose
-* Search - users can search for other users
+    * users can post photos, texts and videos
+    * video uploading - size and storing in the database
 * Gestures - users can double tap to like
 * Animation - animated logo
+* SDKs
+* Visual Polish from external libraries

 **Optional Nice-to-have Stories**
+* Events - users can see whats happening like trends etc
+* Search - users can search for other users
 * Refresh to see new posts
 * post can show locations
 * search with different flters like based on school, majors etc